Verify ASiC

 Unzips the ASiC package and reads the META-INF manifest that ties each signature to the file it covers.
 Swap a file or tamper with the manifest and the check catches it.

 Traces each signer's certificate back to a trusted root and checks whether it was revoked, using CRL and OCSP responders.
+See how trust is established under eIDAS across all signature formats.

 Reads container and signature timestamps, then confirms whether the signature meets eIDAS rules and the ETSI EN 319 162 profile for ASiC containers.